 When Sydney scraped home against West Coast in the 2005 AFL grand final it brought to an end a premiership drought stretching back seventy-two years, easily the longest in the club's history.
 Prior to that, its longest such drought had been a mere nineteen years, but such was the vaunted status of the club at the time that its repeated failure generated a considerable amount of incredulity, even dismay.
 South Melbourne (as the club was known until relocating to Sydney in 1982) was universally acknowledged as one of the game's pre-eminent forces.
 In the ten years from 1881 to 1890 it was the VFA's most successful club, winning no fewer than five premierships, finishing second twice, third twice, and fourth once.
 Since 1890, however, although it had gone close on several occasions, it had failed to add to its tally of flags.
 In 1903, in fact, it had even succumbed to the unprecedented indignity of the wooden spoon, winning just 2 of 17 matches for the year, which generated the miserly percentage of 54.9%.

-It was back to 5th place in 1908, and indications were that the club's bubble had burst.
+It was back to fifth place in 1908, and indications were that the club's bubble had burst.
 However, in 1909, with veterans like Jim 'Joker' Cameron and Bill 'Sonna' Thomas being well supported by relatively recent acquisitions such as Len 'Mother' Mortimer, Albert Franks, Alf Gough, Charlie Ricketts and Alex 'Bubbs' Kerr, South developed into a genuinely potent force.
-Playing a fast, cohesive, intermittently spectacular brand of football, they both started and finished the season in brilliant fashion, with their 4 losses in 18 home and away matches all occurring between rounds 6 and 14.
-None of the losses were by substantial margins, with the biggest a 24 points reversal at the hands of Carlton in round 11.
+Playing a fast, cohesive, intermittently spectacular brand of football, they both started and finished the season in brilliant fashion, with their 4 losses in 18 home and away matches all occurring between rounds six and fourteen.
+None of the losses were by substantial margins, with the biggest a 24 points reversal at the hands of Carlton in round eleven.

 Both the semi finals were closely fought until half time, before turning into one sided affairs that emphasised the superior pedigree of the leading two teams in the competition.
 Carlton ended up downing Essendon by 36 points, 14.8 (92) to 9.2 (56), while South, largely on the strength of a 6 goals to 1 third quarter, overcame the stern physical challenge afforded by Collingwood by 21 points, 10.8 (68) to 6.11 (47).